syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/Overview.md

 ## Key Features

-* **Text Settings**: Provides options to align the text to the Left, Right, or Center and also supports renaming the GroupBarItems at run-time.
+* **Text settings**: Provides options to align the text to the Left, Right, or Center and also supports renaming the GroupBarItems at run-time.

 * **Image settings**: Provides options to display Large images or Icons on the header of the GroupBar as well as Stacked GroupBar.